skotcharat/doforfund/DesignDocuments/userStories.md

 ### Sign In

 As a registered user I want to log in so that I can make a donation or sign up the event.
+Also, view profile and edit the profile

 ### Find the picture